kildealab/topas_clustered_dna_damage/README.md

 * Supports multithreading.
 * Default parameter values related to indirect action and the chemical stage are described [below](#changes-from-last-version).

+### SDD Scorer
+* Source code file is located [here](https://github.com/McGillMedPhys/clustered_dna_damage/blob/master/scoring/ScoreSDD.cc).
+* The physics and the chemistry used is the same as for the Clustered DNA damage scorer.
+* NOTE: Even provided the same seed, events using the Clustered DNA damage scorer andd the SDD Scorer will be different because added operations in the SDD scorer.

+### SDD-to-cluster python script
+* Source code file is located [here](https://github.com/McGillMedPhys/clustered_dna_damage/blob/master/physics/G4EmDNAPhysics_option2and4.cc).
+* This script contains the function 'clusterer(SDD_file_path)' which takes the file path of an SDD and return three values in that order: total number of DSBs, Complex DSB clusters (Montgomery et al. 2021), and DSB clusters (Baiocco et al. 2016).
+* NOTE: This script was written to read SDD as our scorer outputs them.
+Change in the number of field or fomat of fields will lead to an error.

 ### Physics module
 * Source code file is located [here](https://github.com/McGillMedPhys/clustered_dna_damage/blob/master/physics/G4EmDNAPhysics_option2and4.cc).
 * Combines the GEANT4-DNA physics constructors: `G4EmDNAPhysics_option2` and `G4EmDNAPhysics_option4`.